tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-06-25-Sentencepiece.md

   1953

 ```
-The APIs are not limited to shown above.There are lots of other APIs for Decoding from token to Sentences.
+The APIs are not limited to shown above.There are lots of other APIs for Decoding from tokens to Sentence.
 As we already completed all the pre-processing component for ALBERT.
 We can start building our Transformer model :smile:

 # References